XCOM 2 Item Analysis: Heavy Weapons

 Projectile travels in roughly a straight line, and will 'catch' on terrain elements, potentially preventing it from being fired on a location the soldier otherwise has a clean line of fire to.

-The Rocket Launcher has the usual explosive setup of only a 20% chance of +1 damage.
+The Rocket Launcher has the usual explosive setup of only a 20% chance of the +1 damage piece triggering.

 The Rocket Launcher often destroys all destructible terrain caught in its blast radius (Not many objects can survive a hit from it, and most things that will survive will still degrade), which in conjunction with its good-for-the-early game Shred makes it a great option for softening up difficult targets of any almost any sort.
 If you rush for Heavy Weapon access, the Rocket Launcher can serve as essentially an early Plasma Grenade before you've even fought Mutons, with the advantage that you don't need to specifically equip it to a Grenadier to get a good blast radius.
 Just keep in mind that the Rocket Launcher's projectile can get caught on Cover between your soldier and their target; fortunately the game doesn't do any random variation on impact site or fail to properly predict an interception, but it can still be an unpleasant surprise to move someone to where you think they have a clear line of fire on a group of enemies, only to discover that you can't fire the rocket where you want it.